HubiBoar/FeatureSlice/README.md

 }
 ```

-#### Handlers and Consumers Expose Dispatch methods which allow them to be called from dependencies
+### FeatureSlices Expose Dispatch methods which allow them to be called from dependencies
 ```csharp
 public static void Use
 (